BTT-Snowflake-1C/AI-Studio-SnowflakeTeam1C/README.md

 Connection to Break Through Tech AI

-This project was developed as part of the Break Through Tech AI Studio, where fellows work on real-world, industry-aligned data science challenges using enterprise platforms and responsible AI practices.
+This project was developed as part of the Break Through Tech AI Studio, where fellows work on real-world data science challenges using enterprise platforms and responsible AI practices.

 **Host Context & Objectives**

-The objective of this project is to identify and explain healthcare access gaps (“medical deserts”) in Arizona by analyzing how social vulnerability, heat exposure, population dynamics, and hospital capacity interact at the county level. social vulnerability, heat exposure, population dynamics, and hospital capacity intersect at the county level.
+The objective of this project is to identify and explain healthcare access gaps (“medical deserts”) in Arizona by analyzing how social vulnerability, heat exposure, population dynamics, and hospital capacity interact at the county level.
+The project takes various factors into consideration since public health crises like medical deserts tend to have a myriad of factors that impact them.

 **Scope of Work**
-- Data exploration and feature engineering using Snowflake
+- Data exploration and feature engineering using Snowflake Notebooks and Databases
-- County-level comparative analysis and interactive visualization
+- County-level comparative analysis and visualizations (uni-factor and multi-factor)
+- Model development (three types)
-- Interpretability-focused model evaluation
+- Model evaluation using recall and precision
-- AI-assisted insight generation for non-technical stakeholders
+- AI-assisted insight generation for non-technical users

 **Real-World Significance**

 Extreme heat and social vulnerability amplify healthcare inequities.
-This dashboard helps:
+This dashboard can help:
 - Public health officials prioritize intervention areas
-- Policymakers allocate healthcare resources more effectively
-- Communities prepare for climate-driven health risks
+- Communities better understand what factors impact their health risks
+- Make large amounts of health and SVI data easier to access using our AI chatbot

 ### 📊 Repository Structure
 - streamlit_app.py: Main Streamlit application file containing UI and page routing